 Excellent dipped in barbecue sauce, hot sauce, or ketchup.

 If you prefer a thick crust (like me), it’s easily achieved by dipping okra in buttermilk before dredging in the cornmeal mixture.

 1. Before cooking, always wash okra in warm/salty water.
 Rinse in clear water.

 2. Thoroughly pat dry with thick paper towels or a clean kitchen towel to get rid of the excess water.
-Too much moisture causes slimy okra.
+Too much moisture makes okra slimy.

 3. Cut okra into thick chunks instead of paper thin.
 Smaller slices tend to get slimy while cooking.

 4. Quickly fry prepared okra over high heat to avoid the slimy texture.

 Check out more tips on how to cook okra.